cbadura/cbadura/README.md

 ## ABOUT ME

-🌱 I’m currently a student in software engineering on Qwasar/Upskill, will start at 42 Berlin in Nov.
-'22
+🌱 I’m a student in software engineering at 42 Berlin (since Nov.
+'22).
+Before that, I studied on Qwasar/Upskill for about a year.

-👀 For the last six months I've been interested in the C language, UNIX and systems programming
+👀 For the last twelve months I've been interested in the C language, UNIX and systems programming

 :surfer: Recently also started learning Ruby